 National Survey Shows That Excessive Sweating Among Teens Was Previously Under Reported

-A recent national study has found that almost 1 in 5 teenagers suffer from hyperhidrosis in the United States.
+A recent national study has found that almost 1 out of 5 teenagers suffer from hyperhidrosis in US.
 Imagine how that affects someone’s social life as they are growing up.
 1 in 5 teenagers is roughly the equivalent of 17% of teenagers.
 This study was conducted by The International Hyperhidrosis Society.

 Older Studies Were Under Reported